Our extraordinarily caring, dedicated, and involved faculty and teachers are committed to public Waldorf educational values and ongoing training.

 Maile Simpson (Math)

-Maile is married with three sons (two are here at Juniper Ridge and one is in the Navy).
-She moved here from Georgia 4 years ago and feels like she has found our true home.
+Maile is married with three sons.
+She moved here from Georgia and feels like she has found our true home.
 The snow is her favorite part since she didn’t have that down in the South.

 Maile has been teaching for 18 years and has taught 7th through 12th grade.
-She received my Masters degree from Georgia State University and is also National Board Certified in Math.
-This is her second year at Juniper Ridge.
-After seeing the great experiences her children were having, she knew she had to join them!
+She received her Masters degree from Georgia State University and is also National Board Certified in Math.

 Anna Goetz (English)